MUZAHID0408/MUZAHID0408/README.md

 ## About

 CS student from Bangladesh on a mission to turn deep knowledge into real-world impact.
-I'm not here to skim the surface — I want to understand *why* things work, not just *how*.
+I want to understand the *why* , not just *how*.

 Currently channeling my energy into machine learning research, cross-platform app development, and web engineering.
-Outside the terminal, I produce music under the alias **K!YO**.
+Outside the terminal I like to travel and do some physical acitvity like playing, fishing.

 ---